rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 # MultiAsset

-A *asset* is a type of output for an NFT, usually a media file.
+An *asset* is a type of output for an NFT, usually a media file.

 A asset can be an image, a movie, a PDF file,...
 A multi-asset NFT is one that can output a different asset based on specific contextual information, e.g. load a PDF if loaded into a PDF reader, vs. loading an image in a virtual